y1n0/bootstrap-treeview/README.md

 Boolean.
 Default: false

 Whether or not to present node text as a hyperlink.
 The href value of which must be provided in the data structure on a per node basis.

+#### enableSelection
+Boolean.
+Default: false

+Disables selection by default for all nodes.
+Must be set to `true` in order for `selectable` node option to take effect.

 #### expandIcon
 String, class name(s).
 Default: "glyphicon glyphicon-plus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)